otrv4/otrv4/otrv4.md

 ## Forging Transcripts

-OTRv4 strongly encourages that each implementation of this specification exposes an interface for producing forged transcripts with the same functions used to conduct honest conversations.
+OTRv4 strongly encourages that each implementation of this specification exposes an interface to produce forged transcripts with the same functions used for honest conversations.
 This section will guide implementers to achieve this.
 The major utilities are:

 ```
 Parse